 Women are finding that it is easier to change careers than it used to be.
 Yes, it is hard work, but it is definitely worth it.
 It is always helpful to hone the skills you have or seek additional skills.
 You would be surprised at the number of scholarships available for technical training at the various technical schools or for college classes.
 Online training and college courses are available also.
 Look for on-the-job training.
 The important thing to remember here is that you are never too old to accomplish what you want.

 Financial Problems in Older Families

 Things are different now: We hear of many families having to raise their children and grandchildren, some of whom also have children.
 Grandparents are living with their children more often.
 These families are struggling.
 Roughly five times as many married women or women with partners survive their husbands, who for the most part made more money than they did and had larger social security checks or retirement pensions.
 Unless their husbands planned well, taking unforeseen events under consideration and including good insurance policies, they will have less income when their husbands die.
 If the wife or a single woman is left with only a single social security check, they are likely to have to struggle endlessly, depending on children who may or may not be able to help them.

 Instead of looking at the past, I put myself ahead twenty years and try to look at what I need to do now in order to get there then –Diana Ross

 Women Are Looking for Fulfilment

 There are women like me who want to travel but lack the necessary funds to do so in retirement.
-I will not bore you with why I am unprepared to travel long distances in my retirement, because in the end, it was my responsibility to protect myself, and I am embarrassed to say that I failed.
+I will not bore you with why I am unprepared to travel long distances in my retirement, because in the end, it was my responsibility to protect myself, and I failed.
 On the other hand, I am happy to say that I have recovered from allowing myself to be victimized.
-I believe in myself, and I am going to fulfill those dreams one day!
+I believe in myself, and I hope to fulfill those dreams one day!
 I want you to do the same.

 Regardless of the reason for having or wanting to work, the very word “work” conjures up all kinds of issues: